martinmugnier/martinmugnier.github.io/_pages/about.md

 My research focuses on identification and estimation of nonlinear panel data models.
 I am particularly interested in the use of high-dimensional statistics and machine learning tools to solve such problems.

-I will visit the Department of Economics of the University of Chicago during the 2022 Winter and Spring Quarters, invited by Prof. Stéphane Bonhomme.
+I am currently visiting the Department of Economics of the University of Chicago for the 2022 Winter and Spring Quarters, invited by Prof. Stéphane Bonhomme.

 I am co-organizer of the [Statistics•Econometrics•Machine-Learning](https://statecoml.github.io/) seminar at CREST.